 Campers will be unable to switch teams this year to limit cross-interactions between campers.
 We will do our best to honor any friend requests made during registration.

-Each camp team will operate independently from other camp teams for all facets of camp including drill work, water breaks, sunscreen application, handwashing, bathroom breaks, lunch, and modified afternoon competition.
+Each camp team will operate independently from other camp teams for select facets of camp including drill work, water breaks, sunscreen application, handwashing, bathroom breaks, and lunch.

-Staff and campers will maintain a social distance of 6 feet.
+Staff and campers will maintain a social distance of 6 feet between them and from each other.
 If social distancing cannot be achieved in small areas due to restricted occupancy, staff will regulate occupancy or require campers to wear masks.
 For example, during bathroom breaks we will implement a "one in, one out" policy.

 Camp staff will wear face masks at all times when interacting with children/campers regardless of distance.

 Campers will be required to bring a mask to camp each day.
-Campers will be required to wear masks during check-in and when social distancing of 6 feet between individuals and/or assigned groups cannot be maintained.
+Campers will be required to wear masks during any time spent indoors due to inclement weather, as well as camp breaks, meetings, and drop-off/pick-up.

-Campers will not be required to wear face masks during outdoor programming where social distancing measures can be maintained or there is extreme heat.
+Campers will not be required to wear face masks during baseball activity or if the temperature is above 90 degrees.